Tony-Gagliardi/L4D/README.md

 how many rounds will be scheduled for the Swiss section until registration has closed.

-1. Hard Rain\*
-1. Passifice\*
+1. No Mercy
-1. Dark Carnival: Remix
 1. Death Toll
-1. Hard Rain: Downpour
-1. Diescraper Redeux
+1. Dead Air
-1. The Parish
+1. Blood Harvest

 ### 2.3 Playoffs

-Once the first section is completed, 16 teams will move on to the playoffs.
-The playoffs section will be a double-elimination knockout tournament.
+Once the first section is completed, <X> teams will move on to the playoffs.
+The playoffs section will be a single elimination knockout tournament.

 #### 2.3.1 Playoffs Map pool